[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ next ]

 It is important to take into account that this doesn't work if there are other footnotes between the first reference and any of the other duplicates.

-Added on February 7th, 2012.
+LaTeXAdded on February 7th, 2012.

-The euro currency symbol in LaTeX
+The euro currency symbol in LaTeX is added making use of the

 package eurosym, which is part of all the major

-distributions.
+GNU/Linux distributions.
 The package has to be loaded in the

 document header